laksben/week4assignment/README.md

   From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-  OutData.txt - The output dataset after
+  OutData.txt - The output dataset after performing the above operations.